 Bike maps regarding Lake Maggiore, Como, Lugano, Varese

-We have put together a small collection of digital maps you can easily print, paper maps and info regarding cycling routes in the Italian and Swiss Lake District:
+We have put together a small collection of cycling digital maps, paper maps and info regarding cycling routes in the Italian and Swiss Lake District:

 1. 1.
-A bike map around Northern part of Lake Maggiore,
+Two bike maps around the upper part of Lake Maggiore,

 Northern Italian Lakes map

-1. Bike map around Northern part of Lake Maggiore
+1. Bike maps around the upper part of Lake Maggiore

 Eight road bike ride map along the valleys around Cannobio, Cannero Riviera, Brissago, Ascona, Locarno, Maccagno, Colmegna.
 See the different colors: light blue, black, purple, green, magenta, dark blue, gray, brown.